Harald-U/docker-101/workshop/lab3.md

 3. Now start another Ubuntu container (the same image) and we'll see we don't have the same file.

     ```
-    docker run --rm -it ubuntu ls /
+    docker run --rm -it ubuntu cat /data.txt
     ```

+    will result in

+    ```
+    cat: /data.txt: No such file or directory
+    ```

-    There's no data.txt file in the list!
+    There's no data.txt file in the containers file system!
 That's because it was written to the scratch space for only the first container.

     Note:
     * '--rm' instructs Docker to remove the container once it is finished.